-- app, collaboration, communication, design, development, icon, mobile, prototype, team, UI, usability, UX, web, wireframing
+- app, collaboration, communication, design, development, how to design apps, icon, making a mobile app, mobile, mobile development, prototype, team, UI, ui ux, usability, UX, web, wireframing

 There are many steps involved in designing an app beyond the visual aspect.
 Other steps include wireframing and prototyping, but many who are not well-acquainted with the process may feel overwhelmed.
 Whether you’re an expert or an amateur in design, this list will provide you with the resources needed to start on the prototype for your long-awaited app idea.

 (Sketch Project for Android Smart Watch UI Kit, 2016)

 Sketch is quickly becoming the standard UX design tool for many companies, which include Google, Apple, and Facebook to name a few.
 The platform streamlines the features used on Photoshop and Illustrator specifically for UX/UI design.
 Before Sketch emerged into the scene, designers would have to switch between Photoshop and Illustrator for specific features such as vectors and other photo effects.
 Now, Sketch enables users to fully draw out the potential of their UI design by getting rid of bloated features and focuses specifically on UX/UI design.
 One of the best features of Sketch is the ability to install plugins to compensate for functions that the software didn’t come with.
 As opposed to waiting for a software update for new features, you can simply install new features yourself.
 Here’s a post we wrote about some of the best plugins you can start with.

 (Invision Project for Marquee Movies, 2015)

 Invision is a free prototyping tool for mobile and web that makes real-time collaboration easy for teams.
 Invision does this by enabling direct comments on designs and threaded conversations.
 As a UX prototyping platform, Invision is very accessible and straightforward to use and lets designers update screens easily while retaining button interactions from previous screens.